Emergency Light Circuit Board Instruction

 Emergency Light Circuit Boards

 Emergency light circuit boards (charger/driver/transfer) are the brain of a unit: they charge the battery on normal power, sense outages, switch to battery, and drive the LEDs for ≥ 90 minutes.
+Whether you’re looking at a standard emergency light board, a 6v emergency light circuit board in a compact unit, or a 12v emergency light circuit board feeding remote heads, the same core functions apply.
 This guide explains symptoms, quick diagnostics, and when to repair vs replace—so you pass inspections without guesswork.
 For the big-picture life-safety overview, see the Emergency Lighting Guide.

 Troubleshooting Guide UL 924 • NFPA 101 For Facility Teams & Contractors